Ed-Fi-Alliance-OSS/Data-Management-Service/eng/kubernetes/README.md

 3. Otherwise, reconnect to whatever other named instance is there (likely "default"): `docker context use default`.
 4. Delete the minikube instance and start over.

+### Pods image status

+If you are facing the following errors with the Pods Status `kubectl get pods`

+`ErrImagePull` or `ImagePullBackOff`

+1. Review the status of the image, if you are using the local version make sure the image already exist; and if you are using the production configuration make sure the `image name` is valid.
+2. Another useful command to get more details about the Pod Status `kubectl describe <POD_NAME>`